enzoMagalhaes/how-to-GCP/2-storage/section-11-google-cloud-sql/52-intro-to-cloud-sql.md

   - fully managed relation database services for MySQL, PostgreSQL and SQL Server

+  - Auto Scale up to 96 core & 416 GB memory

+  - Storage up to 30TB

+  - no horizontal scaling

   - Lift & shift above database

   - Regional Database with 99.95% SLA

-  - Storage up to 30TB

-  - Scale up to 96 core & 416 GB memory

-  - no horizontal scaling

   - data is encrypted with google managed keys or custom keys created by the user